vonepson9/VM-setup-/README.md

 - Use strong, unique passwords for RDP accounts
 - Enable Network Level Authentication (NLA) on RDP
-- Regularly snapshots before major changes
+- Regularly snapshot before major changes
 - Keep vulnerability scanners running for fresh finds
 - Always encrypt sensitive data, no exceptions

 ---

 > 💡 _Make it secure.
 Make it yours.
 Lock it down like a fortress._